News & Updates

 Research Institute for Languages & Cultures of Asia, Mahidol University

-Sociology of Culture
+Aesthetics & Sociology of Culture Research Cluster

 Public events & talks

-06.12.23 Upcoming online seminar on (Geo)politics of Data
+06.12.23 Online seminar on (Geo)politics of Data

-Joining us with the discussion are:
+Joining us with the discussion were:

 Dr. Akarapat Charoenpanich